 FTC Solar, Inc. (the "Company", "we", "our", or "us") was founded in 2017 and is incorporated in the state of Delaware.
 We are a global provider of advanced solar tracker systems, supported by proprietary software and value-added engineering services.
 Our mission is to provide differentiated products, software, and services that maximize energy generation and cost savings for our customers, and to help facilitate the continued growth and adoption of solar power globally.
 Trackers significantly increase the amount of solar energy produced at a solar installation by moving solar panels throughout the day to maintain an optimal orientation relative to the sun.
-Our tracker systems are currently marketed under the Voyager brand name ("Voyager Tracker" or "Voyager").
+Our primary tracker system is currently marketed under the Voyager brand name ("Voyager").
 Voyager is a next-generation two-panel in-portrait single-axis tracker solution that we believe offers industry-leading performance and ease of installation.
-We have a team of dedicated renewable energy professionals with significant project installation experience focused on delivering cost reductions to our US and worldwide clients across the solar project development and construction cycle.
+With our acquisition of HX Tracker in June 2022, we now also offer a one-panel tracker solution under the brand name Helios.
+We have a team of dedicated renewable energy professionals with significant project installation experience focused on delivering cost reductions to our U.S. and worldwide clients across the solar project development and construction cycle.
 Our solar solutions span a range of applications, including ground mount, tracker, canopy, and rooftop.
-The Company is headquartered in Austin, Texas, and has international subsidiaries in Australia, India, Singapore, and South Africa.
+The Company is headquartered in Austin, Texas, and has international subsidiaries in Australia, China, India, Singapore, and South Africa.